abraker-osu/osu_aim_tool/README.md

 # osu! aim tool

+### PLEASE READ

+This is the old tool used for player data collection.
+The new tool can be found here: https://github.com/abraker-osu/osu-play-analyzer

 ### What is this?

 This is a tool made figure out how BPM, note distance, and angle affect the ability to hit notes precisely.
 Set the settings, hit "Start", and it will automaticaly generate a map for you in your osu! folder and waits for a new play to be made.
 Once it detects a new play, it will update the data accordingly.